-The primary evaluator provides faculty members a copy of their written evaluations by 15 August.
+The primary evaluator (Department Head) provides faculty members a copy of their written evaluations by 15 August.
 Faculty review and provide any written responses to these evaluations by 1 September.
-Primary evaluators immediately forward their evaluations, the faculty Self-Evaluation reports, and any faculty comments and supporting material provided by the faculty member, to the Dean.
-The Self-Evaluation report, and the primary evaluator's evaluation, are a matter of record, and are placed in the faculty member's personnel file.
+Department Heads immediately forward their evaluations, the faculty Self-Evaluation reports, and any faculty comments and supporting material provided by the faculty member, to the Dean.

-The Dean reviews each Department Head's evaluations of the faculty, as well as each faculty's Self-Evaluation report.
-The Dean's review provides a check for consistency across departments, and allows him or her to remain informed of the faculty's progress and accomplishments.
-The Dean does not provide ratings for any faculty, other than for Department Heads.
-The Dean may review faculty ratings with their Department Heads, and may request reconsideration or require additional justification.
-The Dean may annotate an evaluation.
-If this is done, the annotation becomes part of the evaluation and the faculty member must be informed of the change.
+The Dean reviews the documents, discusses them with the Department Head, and may request reconsideration or require additional justification of the ratings.
+The Dean may annotate an evaluation; if this is done, the annotation becomes part of the evaluation, and the faculty member must be informed of the change.